-Of course, if you’re a pro, you can just take to the waves – but do be careful if you haven’t had experience in big waves before.
-However you try it, do give it a go – surfing is one of the best things to do in Cornwall.
+Of course, if you’re a pro, you can just take to the waves (surfboard rental is available on Fistral) – but do be careful if you haven’t had experience in big waves before – those

 Chill out at the harbour

-Pre-quay times, there was only a separate fishing village called Towan Blystra, which doesn’t roll of the tongue quite so easily!
+(Pre-quay times, the town was a fishing village called Towan Blystra, which doesn’t roll off the tongue quite so easily!)

 Stroll along Fistral Beach